|This is an unofficial version.

 (a) water quality standards, objectives and guidelines that apply to the area;

-(b) approved watershed management plans that apply to the area; and
+(b) approved watershed management plans and approved aquifer management plans that apply to the area; and

 (c) the proximity of the area to a national park, provincial park, ecological reserve or other protected area.